duxnp/angular-tests/libs/b-cal/year/web/ui/README.md

-# b-cal-year-ui
+# b-cal-year-web-ui

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test b-cal-year-ui` to execute the unit tests.
+Run `nx test b-cal-year-web-ui` to execute the unit tests.